-/FIXUP_SECTION Positional qualifier.
+/FIXUP_SECTION (VAX and Alpha only) Positional qualifier.

 Specifies that the analysis should include all information in the fixup section of the image.

 If you specify the /FIXUP_SECTION qualifier after the ANALYZE/IMAGE command, the fixup section of each image file in the parameter list is analyzed.